 A person has a privilege to refuse to disclose, and to prevent other persons from disclosing a trade secret owned by that person if the allowance of the privilege will not conceal fraud or otherwise work injustice.
 When the court directs disclosure, it shall take the protective measures that the interests of the holder of the privilege, the interests of the parties, and the furtherance of justice require.
+The privilege may be claimed by the person or person's agent or employee.

 Trade secrets are privileged under section 90.506, Florida Statutes, but the privilege is not absolute.
-Information constituting trade secrets can be obtained in
+Information constituting trade secrets can be obtained in discovery under certain in certain circumstances.
+To determine if those circumstances exist, a trial court generally must follow a three-step process:

-&lt;sup>392 S. Bell Tel. & Tel Co. v.
+&lt;sup>413 Southern Bell Tel. & Tel.
+Co. v.
 Deason, 632 So.
 2d 1377, 1385 (Fla.
 1994).

-&lt;sup>393 See Northup v.
+&lt;sup>414 Northup v.
 Howard W. Acken, M.D., 865 So.
 2d 1267 (Fla.
 2004).

-&lt;sup>394 Freedom Newspapers, Inc., v.
+&lt;sup>415 Freedom Newspapers, Inc., v.
 Egly, 507 So.
 2d 1180, 1184 (Fla.
 2d DCA 1987).